MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/troubleshoot-sql-queries.md

     > [!NOTE]
     > You can find more information about the percentage signs in [Use variables and the % notation](../variable-manipulation.md).

+1. Ensure that the same versions (32 bit or 64 bit) of database, database server, and Power Automate Desktop are installed on your desktop.

 1. Verify that the firewall or any other network security system isn't blocking the connection between Power Automate Desktop and the database.